Under Hood Components: Engine, Motor, and More

 Power steering fluid reservoirs are frequently found on the passenger’s side of vehicles, though they can also be on the driver’s side.
 Attached to the cap, there will be a small dipstick.
 This fluid ensures the wheel turns smoothly, so if you’ve been feeling more resistance than usual while making turns in your vehicle, check its fluid levels or take it to a technician.

-Perhaps the simplest DIY task for car owners, it’s crucial to know where to top off your windshield wiping fluid.
-After opening the hood, look around the sides until you see a reservoir with a symbol of a windshield or liquid droplets on its cap (which is usually blue).
+Perhaps the simplest DIY task for car owners, it’s crucial to know where to refill your windshield wiper fluid.
+After opening the hood, look around the sides until you see a reservoir with a symbol of a windshield or liquid droplets on its cap, which is usually blue.

 As a driver, a basic understanding of the parts within the engine compartment that keep your vehicle running like a well-oiled machine—literally—is invaluable.
 Whether you’re a resident needing auto service in Minnesota or just passing through, Kennedy Transmission offers a wide range of services to get you back on the road quickly and safely.